Rigidity and Structural Asymmetry of Bounded Solutions: Main proposition

 \end{notation} The differential equation \eqref{EDO} can be viewed as a differential equation with the parameter $\Re(w)$.
 Intuitively, this introduces an order structure within the set of solutions with a same initial condition and parameterized by $\Re(w)$.
-We start to exhibit this order between solutions through the following proposition. \begin{proposition} For every $s:=\sigma+i\tau\in I$, the function $\delta_{\eta,s}$, defined in Notation~\eqref{Notationdelta}, satisfies the following integral equation:
+We start to exhibit this order between solutions through the following proposition. \begin{proposition} Let $\eta \in L^{\infty}([1,+\infty), \mathbb{R}_+)$.
+For every $ =\sigma+i\tau\in \mathbb{C}\setminus\{\frac{1}{2}\}$, the function $\delta_{\eta,s}$, defined in Notation~\eqref{Notationdelta}, satisfy the following Integro-differential equation: